brady800526/Practice-Cookies-CharacterBuilder_Flask/README.md

 </div>
 ```

-Then if there is cookies of what you selected before, if will dress up the clothes on bear.
+Then if there is cookies of what you selected before, we will dress up the clothes on bear.

 ## Conclusion